-Significant judgement or estimate Summary of management's approach Audit Comments Assessment Direct Property - £501 million The Pension Fund has an extensive investment property portfolio that in total are valued on the Net Asset Statement as at 31 March The valuation of the Direct Property Investments is reasonable. • [Light Purple] 2023 at £501 million.
-The value of the investment has decreased by £76 million in 2022/23, specifically due to the market reduction in the value of industrial properties.
-We consider management's process is appropriate and key assumptions are neither optimistic or cautious, as we have validated the sources of information used by management, The Fund revalues its directly held property on an annual basis, and indexed on a monthly basis with the relevant property sector index, to ensure that the carrying value is not materially different from the fair value at the financial statements date.
+Significant judgement or estimate Summary of management's approach Audit Comments Assessment Direct Property - £501 million The Pension Fund has an extensive investment property portfolio that in total are valued on the Net Asset Statement as at 31 March The valuation of the Direct Property Investments is reasonable. • [Light Purple] by £/6 million in 2022/23, specifically due to the market reduction assur We consider management's process is appropriate and key assumptions are neither optimistic or cautious, as we have validated the sources of information used by management, The Fund revalues its directly held property on an annual basis, and indexed on a monthly basis with the relevant property sector index, to ensure that the carrying value is not materially different from the fair value at the financial statements date.
 This valuation represents a significant estimate by management in the financial statements due to the size of the numbers involved and the sensitivity of this estimate to changes in key assumptions. management's point estimate and disclosures relating to this accounting estimate.